 In a premenopausal or perimenopausal woman, abnormal bleeding is anything that varies from a normal monthly flow.
 Heavy bleeding, constant spotting or irregular cycles may all indicate a problem.
 Any bleeding in a postmenopausal woman should be evaluated.
 The overwhelming majority of abnormal bleeding is not an indication of uterine cancer, but still needs to be checked out.

-- Q Is more research on endometrial cancer coming?
+- Q Is endometrial cancer the same as uterine cancer?

 - Q What is endometrial (uterine) cancer?